MicrosoftDocs/azure-dev-docs/articles/intro/includes/redeploy-procedure-chat.md

     az login --use-device-code
     ```

-1. Add the following environment variable which tells the Chat app's backend to use a custom URL for the OpenAI requests.
+1. Add the following environment variable, which tells the Chat app's backend to use a custom URL for the OpenAI requests.

     ```bash
     azd env set OPENAI_HOST azure_custom
     ```

-1. Add the following environment variable which tells the Chat app's backend what the value is of the custom URL for the OpenAI request.
+1. Add the following environment variable, which tells the Chat app's backend what the value is of the custom URL for the OpenAI request.

     ```bash
     azd env set CONTAINER_APP_URL <CONTAINER_APP_URL>